Feyerabend/cc/ch08/sec8.5/README.md

 *k*T ln 2 of free energy--connecting information to thermodynamics quantitatively.

-*Landauer's principle* (1961): Rolf Landauer proved that *erasing* one bit of information necessarily dissipates at least kT ln 2 joules of heat.
+*Landauer's principle* (1961): Rolf Landauer proved that *erasing* one bit of information necessarily dissipates at least $kT ln 2$ joules of heat.
 Erasure is the thermodynamically irreversible act.
 Computation itself need not dissipate energy; only erasure of information does.